 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Dolby Laboratories, Inc. reported total greenhouse gas emissions of approximately 83,005,000 kg CO2e.
-This figure includes 975,000 kg CO2e from Scope 1 emissions, 4,592,000 kg CO2e from Scope 2 emissions (location-based), and 83,005,000 kg CO2e from Scope 3 emissions.
-Notably, the Scope 3 emissions encompass significant categories such as purchased goods and services (35,500,000 kg CO2e) and business travel (8,690,000 kg CO2e).
-Dolby has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 65% by FY2030, using FY2019 as the baseline.
-Additionally, the company targets a 30% reduction in absolute Scope 3 emissions from fuel-and-energy-related activities and business travel by FY2030.
-Furthermore, Dolby aims to decrease Scope 3 emissions from the use of sold products by 55% per unit sold within the same timeframe.
-The company also commits to ensuring that 58% of its suppliers, based on emissions from purchased goods and services and capital goods, will have science-based targets by FY2027.
-Dolby's commitment to sustainability includes sourcing 100% renewable electricity through FY2030, reinforcing its dedication to reducing its carbon footprint and contributing to global climate goals.
+This figure includes 975,000 kg CO2e from Scope 1 emissions, 4,592,000 kg CO2e from Scope 2 emissions (location-based), and about 83,005,000 kg CO2e from Scope 3 emissions.
+Notably, the company has set ambitious targets to reduce its carbon footprint significantly.
+Dolby aims to achieve a 65% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2030, using 2019 as the base year.
+Additionally, the company is committed to sourcing 100% renewable electricity through 2030.
+For Scope 3 emissions, Dolby targets a 30% reduction from fuel-and-energy-related activities and business travel, as well as a 55% reduction in emissions from the use of sold products per unit sold, all by 2030.
+Furthermore, Dolby has pledged that by 2027, 58% of its suppliers, based on emissions from purchased goods and services and capital goods, will have science-based targets.
+These commitments align with industry standards and reflect Dolby's dedication to addressing climate change and reducing its environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents